bitgamma/gos/README.md

 * Networking
 * Graphic acceleration

 This is not a full list, these are the huge ones that come to mind now.
-Honestly, I don't expect to ever implemented the last 3 points (but who knows), however the other points will probably be implemented if the project continues.
+Honestly, I don't expect to ever implement the last 3 points (but who knows), however the other points will probably be implemented if the project continues.
 The ATA driver is the easy part, but I want to retain the ability to boot from USB which is easier done by loading everything when still in (un)real mode.

 ## Requirements
 * 486 or compatible CPU (FPU not used)